tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 ![screenshot](images/quiz_code_stage.png)

-# Step 1: Random number generator
+# Step 1: Pen commands

+For this project, we will be drawing random shapes using the pen commands.
+Let's do a quick recap.

 ## Activity Checklist